benwilcock/axon-initializr/README.md

 When you click “Next,” you can begin to customize your new Axon based application.
 Our efforts to standardize are already paying off; the default project name, group id, artifact id, package, packaging, language, java version, and description all come from our default settings in the `application.yaml` within the Axon Initializr.

-![Chooseing the basic settings in IntelliJ IDEA][img-intellij-project-metadata]
+![Choosing the basic settings in IntelliJ IDEA][img-intellij-project-metadata]

 Finally, after clicking “Next” again, we can configure our (still yet to be generated) Axon application project.